elys-network/networks/testnet/elysicstestnet-1/README.md

 #### c.
 Add persistent peers and seeds in config.toml

 #### d.
 Set the minimum gas prices in the app.toml file.
 Recommended 0.001uelys
-You can USDC ibc token as well once the relayer is set up and denom is known
+You can use USDC ibc token as well once the relayer is set up and denom is known

 #### e.
 Start the node: `elysd start`